HomeHome Breadcrumb Separator Blog Breadcrumb Separator Davos 2025: Five ways to stand out with your thought leadership

 Diversity, equity and inclusion (DEI) are not new in thought leadership.
 To grab a share of voice here, businesses will need to think and communicate beyond their environmental and social mission statements.
 True corporate purpose is embedded into the organisation, shapes the way people operate and creates a sense of belonging.
 And businesses that show they’re committed to this won’t just stand out — they will also be rewarded with a workforce that can guide them through a transforming world.

-Hannah Freegard, Managing Editor
+Hannah Freegard, Managing Editor and Head of Future of Work & AI

 4. AI: find your niche in the hype cycle